Coronavirus: Infections in Germany stagnating at high level | DW | 19.02.2021

-An end to the COVID-19 lockdown in Germany is in reach, but people need to remain cautious, the health minister said.
+An end to the COVID-19 lockdown in Germany is in reach, but people need to remain cautious as coronavirus "doesn't just give up," Health Minister Jens Spahn said.

 A lockdown that began in December is showing positive effects, but Germany's rate of new infections is still too high, Lother Wieler, the president of the Robert Koch Institute (RKI) for infectious diseases, said on Friday.